tom-oleson/vortex/daemon/README.md

 # vortexd
-Runs vortex as a daemom
+Runs vortex as a daemon

 To install, execute: